prophile/srobo-roles/radio.md

 ---------

 In order to not start a panic, a code phrase will be used to indicate a fire in the venue.
-The code phrase is "bloody hell, the building's on fire".
+The code phrase, being subtle but on the theme of being on fire, is "Rob's thesis".

-* TODO: come up with a better code phrase...

 Evacuation
 ----------